-- chest pain

-- trouble breathing or shortness of breath

-- pain in your leg, with or without swelling

-- a cold or pale arm or leg

-- sudden numbness or weakness that is short-term or continues to happen over a long period of time, especially on one side of the body
+- sudden numbness or weakness that is short-term or continues to happen • sudden trouble with seeing, over a long period of time, especially

 - severe headache or confusion

-- sudden problems with vision, speech, or balance (such as trouble speaking, difficulty walking, or dizziness)
+- speaking, balancing, walking, or dizziness

 High blood pressure (hypertension) - REBLOZYL may cause an increase in your blood pressure.
 Your healthcare provider will check your blood pressure before you receive your REBLOZYL dose.
 Your healthcare provider may prescribe you medicine to treat high blood pressure or increase the dose of medicine you already take to treat high blood pressure, if you develop high blood pressure during treatment with REBLOZYL.